Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.ProductTerms.md

     "state": "published",
     "subscriptionRequired": true,
     "subscriptionsLimit": 1,
+    # ------ Terms ------
-    "terms" : "Accept this legal terms for the usage of the custom product, to call the APIs" # <----------------- Terms }
+    "terms" : "Accept this legal terms for the usage of the custom product, to call the APIs" }
 }

 ```

 ### Configure with Bicep

-To set the display name and the description

-set properties.displayName	for the resource "Microsoft.ApiManagement/service/apis@2021-08-01".
-Dispaly name must be 1 to 300 characters long.

-set	properties.description for the resource "Microsoft.ApiManagement/service/apis@2021-08-01".
-May include HTML formatting tags.

 For example: